Bill Galvano: Florida House of Representatives

-In 2002, when incumbent State Representative Mark G. Flanagan was unable to seek re-election due to term limits, Galvano ran to succeed him in the 68th District, which was based in western Manatee County and included a small segment of southern Hillsborough County.
+In 2002, when incumbent State Representative Mark Flanagan was unable to seek re-election due to term limits, Galvano ran to succeed him in the 68th District, which was based in western Manatee County and included a small segment of southern Hillsborough County.
 He faced Brian Murphy, an optometrist; Benjamin Milks, a Cedar Hammock Fire Control District Commissioner; and David Miner, an attorney, in the Republican primary.
 Galvano campaigned on his support for providing a clean-up fund to deal with the fallout from phosphate mining operations attracting more federal dollars to the state, reforming the state's charter school program by requiring a "parental contribution" for families who use vouchers, strengthening corporate fraud laws, enacting a clear air policy statewide, and providing "community-based care" for children in foster care.
 Although the Sarasota Herald-Tribune praised Galvano's candidacy as "appealing on several key issues", including his "keener interest in environmental protection" and growth management, they ultimately endorsed Murphy, citing his "greater breadth of leadership experience."
 Ultimately, however, Galvano defeated his opponents by a fairly wide margin, winning 46% of the vote to Murphy's 31%, Milks' 13%, and Miner's 10%.
 He advanced to the general election, where he was opposed by Arlene Sweeting, the Democratic nominee, and James Wallace, the Libertarian nominee.
 During the general election, he attacked Sweeting's platform, noting, "She wants to do a lot of things for everybody.
 The question is: Where will the money come from?"
 He called for the implementation of zero-based budgeting in light of the state's revenue shortfalls.
 The Herald-Tribune endorsed Galvano in the general election, noting that, despite the fact that both candidates are "thoughtful, well-versed on the issues, and deeply involved in their community," Galvano's "more practical, fiscally conservative approach" would help create a "moderate, bipartisan consensus in Tallahassee."
 Owing to the conservative nature of the district, Galvano won his first term in a landslide, defeating Sweeting and Wallace with 62% of the vote.

 He was re-elected without opposition in 2004, 2006, and 2008.
 In his final term in the Florida House, from 2008 to 2010, Galvano served as chairman of the House Rules and Calendar Committee, "the most influential House position held by a Bradenton or Sarasota legislator in the past 25 years" at the time, and as the chairman of the House Select Committee on Seminole Indian Compact Review, where he "served as one of the influential architects in negotiating and developing the compact."

 Throughout his tenure in the Florida House, Galvano also "held statewide hearings on child abuse, led on expansion of state child health insurance programs for the poor and helped overhaul the state's Agency for People with Disabilities."

 When he was unable to seek a fifth term in 2010 due to term limits, he was succeeded by Jim Boyd.